Global Political Economy in Barcelona: May Term

 Participants will book their flights on their own and will arrange their own transportation from the airport to the dorm.

-Visa and Passport Information
+Visa & Passport Info

 Passports must be valid for at least 6 months after the end of the study abroad trip.
-Texas Global Passport Services can process passport applications.

 U.S. passports are taking an exceptionally long time to be processed.
 If you are even considering a study abroad program and you do not have a passport (or your passport will expire within 6 months of the end of your program), you should apply for one now.